Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion

 Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion (lit.
-'Space Patrol – The Fantastic Adventures of the Spaceship Orion'), also known as Raumpatrouille Orion, and Space Patrol Orion in English, was the first German science fiction television series.
+'Space Patrol – The Fantastic Adventures of the Spaceship Orion'), also known as Raumpatrouille Orion, and Space Patrol Orion in English, is a West German science fiction television series.
 Its seven episodes were broadcast by ARD from 17 September 1966.
+It was the first German science fiction TV series.
 Being a huge success with several reruns, audience ratings went up to 56%.
 Over the years, the series acquired a distinct cult status in Germany.

 Premise

 In the series, nations no longer exist and Earth is united.
 Flying saucers, such as spaceship Orion, are flown by humans, whilst the aliens fly fighter jet-like aircraft.
 The titular ship of the series title, "Spaceship Orion", (German: "Raumschiff Orion") is portrayed as being a fast space cruiser (German: Schneller Raumkreuzer), the newest starship in mankind's fleet and the fastest spacecraft ever created by humans.

 The show tells the story of Commander Cliff Allister McLane (Dietmar Schönherr), an Earth starship captain and his loyal crew.
 He is Orion's commander in the developing war against an alien race called the Frogs (so-called also in the German original).
 He is notoriously defiant towards his superiors.